 Okay, I don’t REALLY believe you can divine a woman’s personality by looking at her hat, but here are a few things we might glean…

 I would venture to say that hood-wearers value practicality.
 They might think, why carry around a hat that you could accidentally leave at work?
 They might also appreciate that extra insulation of the neck and reduced threat of hat-hair.
 I personally prefer a hood with fur – not only comfy, but stylish.

 How can you go wrong with a beanie?
-It is so trendy and cool.
-I love seeing it incorporated into not only casual but also more classic looks.
+It’s so trendy and cool.
+I love seeing it incorporated into not only casual but also more CLASSIC LOOKS.
 We might infer that beanie-wearers are pretty hip and forward-thinking.

 …especially when it is worn with a timeless camel coat and when the scarf and cashmere gloves pick up hues of the beanie.
 People who wear these might be proud of Nordic roots and/or be fond of individualizing a classic winter look.